darchr/gem5art/docs/disks.md

 [We recommend to use a VNC viewer in order to inspect the building process](#inspect).
 <a name="inspect"></a>
 #### ii.
 Inspect the Building Process
-While the building of disk image takes place, Packer will run a VNC (Virtual Network Computing) server and you will be able to see the building process by connecting to the VNC server from a VNC client.
+While the building of disk image takes place, packer will run a VNC (Virtual Network Computing) server and you will be able to see the building process by connecting to the VNC server from a VNC client.
 There are a plenty of choices for VNC client.
-When you run the Packer script, it will tell you which port is used by the VNC server.
+When you run the packer script, it will tell you which port is used by the VNC server.
 For example, if it says `qemu: Connecting to VM via VNC (127.0.0.1:5932)`, the VNC port is 5932.
 To connect to VNC server from the VNC client, use the address `127.0.0.1:5932` for a port number 5932.
 If you need port forwarding to forward the VNC port from a remote machine to your local machine, use SSH tunneling
 ```shell